mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/user/Mustafa Tıkır.rst

    And, all rows have an button their left hand side for selecting the tuple which is going to be updated.

-   The user should select one of these and should fullfilled the form with true types of characthers.
+   The user should select one of these and should fulfilled the form with true types of characters.

    And then, user should click the update.